libreswitch/ops/tests/rest/rest_test.md

 #### Test setup

-** Switch 1 ** has bridge_normal configure by default.
+**Switch 1** has bridge_normal configured by default.

 ### Description

-- Verify if VLAN was queried sucessfully:
+- Verify if VLAN was queried successfully:
     1. Execute the GET request over "/rest/v1/system/bridges/bridge_normal".
     2. Verify if the HTTP response is `200 OK`.
     3. Verify if the HTTP response data is empty.